elixir-europe/rdmkit/pages/your_tasks/existing_data.md

 * Locate the repositories relevant for your field.
     * Check the bibliography on relevant publications, and check where the authors of those papers have stored their data.
 Note those repositories.
 If papers don’t provide data, contact the authors.
     * Data papers provide peer-reviewed descriptions of publicly available datasets or databases and link to the data source in repositories.
 Data papers can be published in dedicated journals, such as [Scientific Data](https://www.nature.com/sdata/), or be a specific article type in conventional journals.
     * Search for research communities in the field, and find out whether they have policies for data submission that mention data repositories.
-For instance, [ELIXIR communities in Life Sciences](https://elixir-europe.org/communities).
+For instance, {% tool "ELIXIR Core Data Resources" %} [ELIXIR communities in Life Sciences](https://elixir-europe.org/communities).

 * Locate the primary journals in the field, and find out what data repositories they endorse.
     * Journal websites will have a “Submitter Guide”, where you’ll find lists of recommended deposition databases per discipline, or generalist repositories.
 For instance, {% tool "scientific-data-s-recommended-repositories" %}.